No new COVID-19 cases, deaths in Winona County for second consecutive day

-The totals for the county remain at 79 positive cases and 15 deaths.
+In the county, there have been 80 positive cases and 15 deaths.

-Statewide, 3,047 COVID-19 patients have required hospitalization, with 555 remaining in hospitals Sunday.
+Statewide, 3,203 patients have required hospitilization because of COVID-19, with 537 remaining in hospitals Wednesday.

 For daily Minnesota COVID-19 situation updates, visit the Minnesota Department of Health’s website.